 Hypoglycemia is abnormally low levels of sugar (glucose) in the blood.

-Most cases of hypoglycemia occur in people with diabetes and are caused by the insulin or other drugs (for example, sulfonylureas) they take to lower the levels of sugar in their blood.
+Most cases of hypoglycemia occur in people with diabetes and are caused by the insulin or other drugs (for example, sulfonylureas) they take to lower the levels of glucose in their blood.
 People with diabetes sometimes call the hypoglycemia that can occur after taking insulin an "insulin reaction" or "being shaky."
-Insulin reactions are more common when intense efforts are made to keep the sugar levels in the blood as close to normal as possible.
+Insulin reactions are more common when intense efforts are made to keep the glucose levels in the blood as close to normal as possible.
 People with diabetes who reduce food intake to lose weight or who develop kidney failure are more likely to have hypoglycemia.
 Older people are more susceptible than younger people to hypoglycemia resulting from sulfonylurea drugs.

-If, after taking a dose of a drug for diabetes, a person eats less than usual or is more physically active than normal, the drug may lower the level of sugar in the blood too much.
+If, after taking a dose of a drug for diabetes, a person eats less than usual or is more physically active than normal, the drug may lower the level of glucose in the blood too much.
 People who have had severe diabetes for a long time are particularly prone to hypoglycemia in these situations because they may not produce enough glucagon or epinephrine.
-The amounts of glucagon and epinephrine that are released are often too low to counteract a low level of sugar in the blood.
+The amounts of glucagon and epinephrine that are released are often too low to counteract a low level of glucose in the blood.

 Many drugs other than those for diabetes, most notably pentamidine, used to treat a form of pneumonia that occurs most often as part of AIDS, and quinine, used to treat muscle cramps, occasionally cause hypoglycemia.

 An uncommon type of drug-related hypoglycemia sometimes occurs in people who secretly take insulin or other drugs that treat diabetes as part of a psychologic disorder such as Munchausen syndrome (see see Munchausen Syndrome: Faking Illness for Attention).